American Hospital Association v. Becerra

 American Hospital Association v.
-Becerra, 596 U.S. ___ (2022), was a United States Supreme Court case relating to administrative law.
+Becerra, 596 U.S. 724 (2022), was a United States Supreme Court case relating to administrative law.
 The case centered on a rule from the Department of Health and Human Services, which reduced reimbursement rates for certain hospitals.
 Several hospital associations and hospitals affected by the rule sued HHS, alleging that it exceeded its statutory authority.
 The court was tasked with deciding if the rule was a reasonable interpretation of the law, and if the statute blocked judicial review of the rule in the first place.

 Background

-Rule in question

-The rule challenged dealt with 340B hospitals and Medicare Part B insured patients.
-Previously, the government reimbursed hospitals at a uniform rate if they provided outpatient care to Medicare Part B recipients.
-HHS then changed the rule to reduce reimbursement rates for 340B hospitals, because they could get drugs at lower costs.
+Factual background

+The 340B Drug Pricing Program is a federal program that allows certain hospitals to purchase outpatient drugs at discounted prices.
+340B hospitals typically serve low-income or rural communities.
+The program allows the hospitals to reallocate scarce resources to provide more comprehensive services.

+The Medicare statute provides two options to the Department of Health and Human Services (HHS) for determining the reimbursement rates for covered outpatient prescription drugs The rate may be equal:

+Prior to 2018, HHS relied on the second option, and consistently set reimbursement rates for all hospitals at about 106 percent of each covered drug's average sales price.
+In 2018, HHS proposed a new rule that would reduce reimbursement rates for only 340B hospitals, but did not conduct a survey of hospital acquisition costs.
+In its final rule, HHS retained the approximately 106 percent reimbursement rate for non-340B hospitals, and established a 77.5 percent reimbursement rate for 340B hospitals.
+HHS set reimbursement rates for 2019 in the same way.

 Lower court decisions

-The United States District Court for the District of Columbia initially found in favor of the American Hospital Association (AHA), stating the government exceeded its statutory authority.
+The American Hospital Association (AHA) brought suit challenging HHS's 2018 and 2019 340B reimbursement rates.
+In response, HHS contended, among other things, that various statutory provisions precluded judicial review of the reimbursement rates.
+The United States District Court for the District of Columbia initially found in favor of the (AHA), stating the judicial review was not precluded, and that the government exceeded its statutory authority.
 The United States Court of Appeals for the District of Columbia Circuit reversed, finding that the rule was a reasonable interpretation of the law, and applied deference under Chevron U.S.A., Inc. v.
 Natural Resources Defense Council, Inc..
-On March 15, 2021, the AHA filed a petition for a writ of certiorari.
+On February 10, 2021, the AHA filed a petition for a writ of certiorari.
+On July 2, the Supreme Court granted certiorari.